$125 off any CGM Plan. Use code FALL125

 someone with ankle pain

-Doctors often use words like tingling or prickling to describe the sensation caused by nerve damage.
+Doctors often use words like "tingling" or "prickling" to describe the sensation caused by nerve damage.
 It can feel like pins and needles, a burning feeling, or an electric shock.
 While the cause of this symptom can vary, it’s always a good idea to seek medical attention if it persists.

 Tingling is a sign of nerve damage, but it’s also a sign that your nerves are healing, making this an extra confusing symptom.
-Sometimes, the tingling and prickling will mean that your body is in a state of repair.
+Sometimes, the tingling and prickling will mean your body is in a state of repair.
 For example, you expect to feel some pain when you cut your finger because your nerve endings have been damaged.

 Your nervous system is constantly regenerating nerve cells, a process that starts as soon as the damage is done.
 And it's not just cuts and bruises that can trigger nerve regeneration.
-While this can cause discomfort, the sensations are a good thing—it means your nerves are on the mend.
+While this can cause discomfort, the sensations are a good thing—it means your nerves are on the mend!

 4) Burning